This guide explains how to perform data integration (a.k.a. extract-transform-load (ETL)) from a data source to a Kepion SQL database.

 Model Staging Tables

 Includes tables starting with Staging_F.
 These tables are pre-created for convenience but are optional in the data integration process.
 You can also use the target F_ (Model/Fact) tables directly.
-Be aware that changes made to the target table will impact the Application.
+Be aware that changes made to an F_ table will impact the Application.

 The target tables hold the Application's data.
 There are three types of target tables: Dimension, Hierarchy, and Model.